How to Spend 48 Hours in Belfast – Full Itinerary + Tips

 Pass the main door (don’t be shy!
 I know, it’s impressive) to access the atrium at the centre of the building.
 Colourful flower beds, perfectly maintained laws and benches shaded by trees await the visitor.

 Running low in energy?
 It might be time for lunch!
 The Queen’s Quarter is not short on cool cafés and reputable restaurants.
-The Barking Dog, a gastro-pub located just a stone’s throw away from The Botanic Gardens serves fresh fish and a very tasty Irish roast chicken.
-If like me desert is your inevitable downfall, let yourself be seduced by the delicious chocolate and peanut butter brownie with salted caramel ice-cream.
-We live only once after all.
+The Barking Dog, a gastropub located just a stone’s throw away from the Botanic Gardens, serves fresh fish and a very tasty Irish roast chicken.
+If, like me, dessert is your inevitable downfall, let yourself be seduced by the delicious chocolate and peanut butter brownie with salted caramel ice-cream.
+We live only once, after all.

 AFTERNOON – Belfast City Centre